 Breathe in the picturesque setting of Yorkshire’s countryside, taking in some of the county’s finest watering holes as you go…

 Malhamdale is one of Yorkshire’s finest attractions with a slew of natural wonders worth seeking out.
-This route starts at public car park in Malham village (or at The Lister Arms, if you want a pre-walk pint).
+This route starts at the public car park in Malham village (or at The Lister Arms, if you want a pre-walk drink).
 Ascend the 400 or so steps from the village up to Malham Cove, before wandering across Gordale Bridge and the unique limestone pavement.

 Then head over to the beautiful waterfalls of Gordale Scar – the perfect place to stop and break up this 4.5 mile route around the countryside.
-After that, you can head over to the thick woods of Janet’s Foss, before making a beeline for two of Balham’s finest pubs.
+After that, you can head over to the thick woods of Janet’s Foss, before making a beeline for two of Malham’s finest pubs.

-The Buck Inn has been around since 1874, and will provide hearty grub and real ales, as well as a place to get your head down.
-While just over the village green is The Lister Arms, a leaf covered pub that is chock full of rustic charm and traditional Yorkshire hospitality – they too have rooms, if you’re planning to stay the night.
+The Buck Inn has been around since 1874 and will provide hearty grub and real ales, as well as a place to get your head down.
+While just over the village green is The Lister Arms, a leaf-covered pub that is chock full of rustic charm and traditional Yorkshire hospitality – they too have rooms, if you’re planning to stay the night.

 Start at Malham Cove, at BD23 4DA, or OS grid reference SD 8966390.

 Reeth and Healaugh are picturesque villages in the heart of Swaledale and you’ll get to see the best of both on this circular walk, with lots of beautiful North Yorkshire countryside in between.
 Start at the village green in Reeth and take a track known as the Quaker Flags.
 It’ll lead you to the historic Quaker Foundation building, which dates back to 1780.